Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

 Bind
-   The *Bind* button is what tells the Laplacian Deform Modifier to actually capture the geometry details of the object, so that altering the anchors vertices actually alters the shape of the deformed object.
+   The *Bind* button is what tells the Laplacian Deform Modifier to actually capture the geometry details of the object, so that altering the anchor vertices actually alters the shape of the deformed object.

 Unbind
-   After binding the modifier, you may later decide to make changes to the Anchors Vertex Group.
+   After binding the modifier, you may later decide to make changes to the Anchor Vertex Group.
    To do so you will first need to *Unbind* the modifier before binding again.